She Loves Biscotti

 • This ricotta dip with mascarpone also makes a great filling for cake.

-What to serve with cannoli dip?
+What to dip in cannoli dip?

-• pizzelle, vanilla or chocolate
+• classic authentic or chocolate pizzelle

 • air fryer Italian cookies